Comparative Kingship: the early medieval Kingdoms of Northern Britain and Ireland

 Excavations at the Pictish settlement and ceremonial centre at Rhynie, Aberdeenshire

-There are two major landscape studies in Pictland: Burghead and Rhynie, both in northern Scotland.
+Two major landscape studies were conducted in Pictland: Burghead and Rhynie, both in northern Scotland.
 Traditionally, studies of Pictish state formation have focused on southern Pictland, though recent historical research has suggested the importance of the north.
 Although undocumented, Burghead is the largest first millennium AD fortified settlement known in Scotland.
-However, the chronology of this fort is poorly understood and there has been limited work undertaken in the interior and on the environs of the site.
-Similarly, the unrecorded enclosure complex at Rhynie has recently been identified as an important Pictish power centre, and continued work in the environs of this complex is needed to contextualise the significance of the wider landscape.
+However, the chronology of this fort is poorly understood.
+Large-scale excavations at this site are still ongoing revealing a remarkable promontory fort that existed from the 7th to 10th century AD.
+Similarly, the unrecorded enclosure complex at Rhynie has been identified as an important Pictish central place.
+Work on this complex and the related sites of Tap o’ Noth and Cairn More was conducted from 2011-2022 and the results will be published in a monograph by the Society of Antiquaries of Scotland.

 Dál Riata